 - Please: no glass containers

-Hanukah Outreach We have special Hanukah Celebrations at The Virginian and at the Brown/Berish Group Home.
+Chanukah Outreach We have special Chanukah Celebrations at The Virginian and at the Brown/Berish Group Home.

 Hypothermia Project For the past several years, local churches in Fairfax County under the direction of F.A.C.E.T.S.
 (Fairfax Assistance Community Emergency Transit Services) take turns housing people who are homeless in their church for a week.
 They provide overnight shelter and meals throughout the winter season from November to mid-March.
 Congregation Olam Tikvah partners with Lord of Life and helps them for the first Sunday night to Monday morning coverage during the week they are assigned.